roblaing/webgames/ricerocks/README.md

 <h3>Updating sprites</h3>

-Game engines are often called <a href="https://en.wikipedia.org/wiki/Physics_engine">physics engines</a>, which is a good name since it brings otherwise dry subjects such as trigonometry and vectors to life.
-My goal with this game was to stick to the bare bones of the original teaching example, but I found it hard not to tinker, and the potential for variations is endless.

 One of the basic decisions of a video game is will the world be toroidal as I've done here &mdash; things that move off the side reapear on the other side &mdash; or should there be walls.
 Moving things that are about to move off the edge to the other side